Pricing ASICs for Cryptocurrency Mining: Proofs

-\begin{enumerate}[wide, labelwidth=!, labelindent=0pt, label*=\emph{\alph*.}] \item If $\portfolioreturn{\finalturn} > \riskfreerate$.
-It is possible to "make money out of nothing" by borrowing enough money at the risk-free rate to buy the portfolio at time $\finalturn-1$, and selling it after a single turn.
+\begin{enumerate} \item \emph{If $\portfolioreturn{\finalturn} > \riskfreerate$.} It is possible to "make money out of nothing" by borrowing enough money at the risk-free rate to buy the portfolio at time $\finalturn-1$, and selling it after a single turn.

 Buying the portfolio is simply purchasing the mining opportunity and shorting the coins as specified by the portfolio, and selling it is the "reverse" - selling the opportunity and delivering the shorted asset.
 A reminder: shorting an asset means borrowing it and immediately selling it, thus the same asset should be returned to the loaner.